-Our loan calculator with extra payments excel has options to select an one time additional payment or setup multiple extra recurring payments.
-There are four multiple payment options that you can choose from, monthly, biweekly, quarterly and yearly.
-Once setup, the additional mortgage payment information will be added to each of your monthly payment and you can view it from the amortization schedule extra payments excel file.
+Our loan calculator with extra payments excel has options to select a one time additional payment or set up multiple extra recurring payments.
+There are four multiple payment options that you can choose from, monthly, biweekly, quarterly, and yearly.
+Once set up, the additional mortgage payment information will be added to each of your monthly payments and you can view it from the amortization schedule extra payments excel file.

-There is one reason that you may want to payoff your mortgage early, and that is to save a lot money on interest.
+There is one reason that you may want to pay off your mortgage early, and that is to save a lot of money on interest.
 On a regular 30 year term mortgage with a 5% interest, a borrower may end up paying more on interest than principal.
 If we include other fees such as PMI, tax and insurance, the amount you pay could get much bigger.
-In the beginning of your 30 year term, your monthly mortgage payments will be mostly towards paying for interest, and little to pay down principle.
-Only when you are half way through the 30 year term, your monthly payment starts to paying more for principle than interest.
+In the beginning of your 30 year term, your monthly mortgage payments will be mostly towards paying for interest, and little to pay down principal.
+Only when you are halfway through the 30 year term, your monthly payment starts to pay more for principal than interest.
 One way to reduce interest payment is through extra payment.
-That means a borrower makes a one time lump sum payment, or making extra payments each month or year.
-Some borrowers may consider bi-weekly payments which is the equivalent in making an additional payment each year.
+That means a borrower makes a one time lump sum payment or makes extra payments each month or year.
+Some borrowers may consider bi-weekly payments which is the equivalent of making an additional payment each year.
 On a monthly payment plan, you make 12 payments each year whereas a bi-weekly payment plan allows you to make 13 payments.
-One extra payment a year may not seem a lot, but it actually saves you a lot of money and payoff your mortgage a couple years earlier.
+One extra payment a year may not seem a lot, but it actually saves you a lot of money and pays off your mortgage a couple of years earlier.
 With our additional payment mortgage calculator, you will see exactly how much you will save by making extra payments.

-There are many things that you need to consider before start making extra payments.
-Here are the pro and cons.
+There are many things that you need to consider before starting to make extra payments.
+Here are the pros and cons.

 Everybody's situation is different, so there may be other things that you need to think about before committing to extra payment.
-If you do decided to make extra payments for your mortgage, make sure the money goes towards paying down principle instead of interest.
+If you do decide to make extra payments for your mortgage, make sure the money goes towards paying down principal instead of interest.

 ©2021 Mortgage Calculator Excel